Enrolment for New Students

 You don’t have to wait for your results before applying for funding so, if you haven’t got that organised yet, apply now to avoid delays at the start of the session.

 Further information about SAAS funding is available on the SAAS website.

 Advice about funding is also available from our Student Services team – contact them via the Hub or Student Link.

 The Buddy Project is open to all students - UK and international - over all UWS campuses.

 The Project matches up newly arrived students with established students to help the new arrivals settle into university.
 We currently have international students from 59 different countries - for many it may be the first time outside their home country.
 Our 'home' students may also have come from a different part of Scotland or the UK.
 To assist new students settle in to University life, the university runs a Buddy Project which aims to offer informal and friendly support to all new students.

-New students who would like to be matched with a Buddy, should complete and return the Buddy Project Mentee Application Form.
+New student who would like to be matched with a Buddy should contact the Hub.

 If you answered yes to both questions, you can now be immunised with the new Meningococcal ACWY (MenACWY) vaccine to protect yourself against meningitis and septicaemia.
 This is available whether you are a Home, EU or International Student.
 Ideally you should be vaccinated two weeks before you arrive at University, or as soon as possible.

 Contact your doctor, and find out more at: www.immunisationscotland.org.uk/menacwy.
 Be vigilant, and download the free Meningitis Now's 'signs and symptoms' phone app by visiting www.meningitisnow.org.